B safe B Well B Love

-From the power within, to the flow of your pen.
+From the power within, from the flow of your pen.

 Locks & Natural Hair Beauty Conference & Festival Philadelphia, Pennsylvania

-7th Annual Colorado Woman of Color Conference, University of Colorado
+7th Annual Colorado Woman of Color Conference University of Colorado, Denver Colorado

-Oni Lasana will be the “hostest with the mostest” as she invites the sharing of poetry, prose, song or whatever talent is bubbling beneath the surface of your clients.
-Oni will encourage and accompany anyone who enjoys “steppin’ to the mic” as she plays back ground bass on her Ashbury Bass guitar or a variety of “old school” karaoke track for those who really want to show off!
+Joyfully motivating and accompany anyone who enjoys “steppin’ to the mic” while playing back ground bass on her Ashbury Bass guitar or a variety of “old school” karaoke track for those who like to show off!

-In between talents, (if time permits) Oni will educate and entertain, delivering the classic poetry of Maya Angelou, Nikki Giovanni, Nina Simone along with Oni’s original poetry taken off her spoken word CD, Sister Wings!
+In between talents, Oni educates and entertains, delivering the classic poetry of Maya Angelo & Nikki Giovanni, along with Oni’s original poetry taken off her spoken word CD, Sister Wings!

-We can also open with a brief workshop on creating poetry and on how to develop your own style of performing OR what ever your talent is, we’ll have a great time, showin’ off and showin’ out!
+We open with a brief workshop on poetry writing and how to develop your own style of performing OR what ever your talent is, we’ll have a great time, showin’ off and showin’ out!

 Length of Program: 60-90 minutes